vectorgrp/XCPlite/examples/ptp_demo/README.md

 ## Overview

+This demo shows how to use XCP on Ethernet with PTP (Precision Time Protocol) synchronized DAQ timestamps.

-This demo application implements a simple PTP (Precision Time Protocol, IEEE 1588) observer and a basic PTP time server.
+It also implements a simple PTP observer and a basic PTP time server.
-Use case may be analyzing PTP masters and testing PTP client stability Supports IEEE 1588-2008 PTPv2 over UDP/IPv4 in E2E mode
+This may be used for analyzing PTP masters and testing PTP client stability.

+Supports IEEE 1588-2008 PTPv2 over UDP/IPv4 in E2E mode.

 ### Commandline Options